 Academic Fee Waivers are only available to qualifying institutions for educational trips to Fort Moultrie.
 They are not available for trips to Fort Sumter.

-Apply for an academic fee waiver by completing and submitting the Academic Fee Waiver Application form.
-Email application to email@example.com, or mail to:
+Apply for an academic fee waiver by completing the Academic Fee Waiver Application form submitting the form to email@example.com

 1. National or international applicants must prove they are a bona fide academic institution by submitting one of the following types of documentation: